Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: Evaluation

-The best subcategory for IMC was category \textit{ReachSafety-ECA}.
-These event-condition-action (ECA) programs have a loop to receive external inputs, generate outputs, and update internal variables based on the ECA rules.
-Inside the loop is a complex control flow to implement the ECA rules.
-Overall, the working of these programs is similar to that of sequential Boolean-logic circuits.
+IMC performed best for the category \textit{ReachSafety-ECA}.
+These event-condition-action (ECA)~\cite{RERS12} programs have a loop to receive external inputs, generate outputs, and update internal variables based on the ECA rules, implemented by a complex control flow inside the loop.
+Conceptually, the working of these programs is similar to that of sequential Boolean-logic circuits.
 IMC naturally performs well on them because it originated from hardware verification.
-Out of a total \num{1265} ECA programs, IMC solved a second most \num{561} programs, while predicate abstraction, \impact, and \kinduction solved \num{476}, \num{555}, and \num{578} tasks, respectively.
+Out of a total~\necatasks~ECA programs, IMC solved a second most~\nimcecatasks~tasks, while predicate abstraction, \impact, and \kinduction solved \npredecatasks, \nimpactecatasks, and~\nkiecatasks, respectively.
+We will use the ECA tasks without property violation (namely, safe ECA tasks) to study the performance characteristics of IMC and answer why it can deliver more correctness proofs than \impact, a closely related interpolation-based approach.

+\inlineheadingbf{RQ4: Performance Characteristics of IMC} IMC is the best interpolation-based verification algorithm in our evaluation.
+To profile its performance characteristics and understand why it can deliver more proofs, we compared IMC and \impact on the \textit{ReachSafety-ECA} tasks without property violation.
+Among the~\ntrueecatasks~safe ECA tasks, IMC and \impact proved the correctness of~\nimcecaproofs~and~\nimpactecaproofs~of them, respectively.
+The quantile plot in~\cref{fig:evaluation:quantile-imc-impact} shows that IMC not only delivered more proofs than \impact but also spent less CPU time finding the proofs.
+The scatter plot in~\cref{fig:evaluation:scatter-imc-impact-cpu} further demonstrates that IMC usually obtained a proof faster than \impact when both methods succeeded.